 Original Rock N Roll Records

 In all, The Escorts later known as The Do's & The Don'ts released twelve records during their career, the most by any Iowa rock and roll band during the 50's, 60's, and 70's.
 These original recordings are now available on CD or MP3 download at The Escorts/Do's & Don'ts CD

 The Escorts started in 1959, Zelda joined in 1962.

 Current Members of the Band

 The Do's & The Don'ts continue to perform in Eastern Iowa, playing great 50's & 60's Rock N Roll.
 See their current schedule.
 The current band includes two of the original members; Dick Sherman on bass guitar and Zelda Sherman on keyboards.
-Frank Glaser, who was inducted into the Hall of Fame in 1998 with Al, Larry & The Untouchables, plays lead guitar.
-Rick Sherman plays the drums.
-Frank and Rick have been with the band for over 30 years.
+Rick Sherman plays the drums and has been with the band for over 35 years.
+Larry Gabrielson, plays lead guitar.
 Listen to a live recording made in 2004 at Do's & Don'ts 45 Years Live CD.

 Sad note: Roger Booth, the original drummer, lead singer, and writer, passed away in 2010.
 Dick Burns, the original lead guitar player, passed away in 1984.
 Larry Smith, who played trumpet and keyboard with the band for many years, passed away in 2001.
+Frank Glaser who played lead guitar for over 30 years retired in January of 2015.
 Thank you, we will always remember you for the music you shared with us.

 The Do's & Don'ts

 Recent Festival and Concert Performances